bakaroge/hentai-downloader/README.md

 Downloadfile.py needs two input : Name and Identifier Identifier is the manga identifier found in the image file in the website https://i.nhentai.net/galleries/ If only one manga wants to be downloaded, this will make download the manga and the name is up to you

+##TESTED

+This scripts are tested with:
+Mac OS X Mavericks with Python 2.7.10
+Ubuntu 16.0.4 with Python 2.7.12